-P robable Cause Corrective Action o b the red alarm indicates Loss of Frame.
-A signal is present, but its pattern cannot be nterpreted.
-2. Check the T1 Settings to confirm that the configuration parameters (Signaling type, Build out) correspond to the service provider's. Т there is an error in the signal rom the service provider.
+Probable Cause Со rrective Action The Red Alarm indicates Loss of Frame.
+A signal is present, but its pattern cannot be interpreted.
+There is an error in the signal from the service provider.
+1. 2.
+Check the T1 Settings to confirm that the configuration parameters (Signaling type, Build out) correspond to the service provider's.
 If the problem remains, contact your T1 service provider.